MrPifo/DifficultyFloat/README.md

 # Dynamic Difficulty based Float
-This repository contains 2 Unity scripts.
+This repository offers a solution to make adjusting difficulties in Unity a bit easier.

 ## FloatGrade.cs
 - FloatGrade is a struct that holds a dictionary filled with one value for each defined Difficulty.